fspacheco/playground-UlMWyvCJ/lessons/lesson1.md

 It's an array of 10 characters.

+In this tutorial, only single byte characters are considered.
+But same concept can be expanded for multi byte characters.
+That's useful for writing programs that uses non-English characters.

 # How to initialize a variable with C string

 There are different ways to initialize a variable to access C string.